 - Choose from a wide variety of service learning opportunities—from working with small groups in after-school programs or collaborating with local teachers for various learning opportunities to volunteering at Journey’s End Tutoring in Buffalo or Reading Club at King Center Charter School (Buffalo), tutoring in local schools, or participating in Allegany County Outreach.

 At Houghton, your education professors serve as mentors throughout your coursework and fieldwork.
 This mentoring relationship begins through classroom discussions; develops further through advising sessions, feedback on assignments and lesson observations; and remains strong and available even after graduation.
 We don’t adjunct field experiences (i.e., practicum, student teaching); each student receives careful placement and personal oversight by full-time education faculty who know them very well.

 Education students can experience teaching in an inner-city setting during a two-week site experience in Buffalo, NY, called Teaching in Urban America.
 The students have the opportunity to observe and engage in a more diverse classroom setting; discuss culture, poverty, privilege and race and their relationships with education; engage in a service-learning project in the community; and explore the city of Buffalo.

 New York State Teacher Certification

-Students completing adolescence education, inclusive adolescence education,inclusive childhood education, music education or TESOL majors may apply for an Initial Teaching Certificate from New York State.
+Students completing adolescence education, inclusive adolescence education,inclusive childhood education or music education majors may apply for an Initial Teaching Certificate from New York State.
 In addition to completing the requirements for the major, applicants for New York State teacher certification must complete the required New York State Teacher Certification Examinations appropriate to the desired teaching certificate(s).